swiftlang/swift-package-manager/Documentation/Development.md

 ```

 This will build compiler and friends in `build/` directory.
 It takes about ~1
-hour for the inital build process.
+hour for the initial build process.
 However, it is not really required to build
 the entire compiler in order to work on the Package Manager.
 A faster option is
 using a [snapshot](https://swift.org/download/#releases) from swift.org.